Phdery/BlackJack-Brawl/ProjectDocument.md

   - Set the button of the end screen as "Try Again"

 ### End Screen

+- Set the background texture as win or fail according to the current winner
+- Set the button texture as "Main Menu" or "Try Again" according to the current winner
+- Exit the game if "Exit" is pressed by the player
+- Back to the Start Menu if "Main Menu" or "Try Again" is pressed

 ## Game Logic (Cards) (Brian Li)